List of major Creative Commons–licensed works

 This is a list of notable works available under a Creative Commons license.
-Works available under a Creative Commons license are becoming more common.
-Note that there are multiple Creative Commons licenses with important differences.
+There are multiple Creative Commons licenses, each with important differences.

 Number of Creative Commons works

 An analysis in November 2014 revealed that the amount of CC-licensed works in major databases and searchable via Google sums up to 882 million works.
-Nine million webpages linking to one of the CC licenses.
+Nine million webpages link to one of the CC licenses.